Associations and organizations

 Adviser Education Program (AEP)

-- Advanced Adviser Development Program: an advanced training for more experienced advisers.
+• Advanced Adviser Development Program: an advanced training for more experienced advisers.
 Provides participants with the opportunity to reflect upon, improve, and hone their advising practice.

-- Annual Advising Symposium: an annual conference co-sponsored by AEP, APAC, GPAA (Graduate and Professional Adviser Association).
+• Annual Advising Symposium: an annual conference co-sponsored by APAC (Association of Professional Advisers and Counselors) and AEP.
 This conference consists of a keynote speaker and a variety of topical breakout sessions designed to support adviser professional development.

 Association of Professional Advisers and Counselors (APAC)